Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Introduction

 Despite the state-of-the-art general graph backdoor methods and initial attempts at clean-label backdoor attacks, our preliminary analysis in Sec.~\ref{sec:pre_limitation} reveals that these methods often fail to effectively poison the decision logic of target GNN models, resulting in poor backdoor performance.
 More precisely, our experiments indicate that during the poisoning phase, for a training sample attached with the poisoning trigger, clean neighbors dominate the prediction of the target GNN model.
 By contrast, injected triggers would be treated as irrelevant information, resulting in poor backdoor attacks.
 In fact, under the clean-label setting, poisoned samples that are attached with triggers are correctly labeled with ground-truth labels (target class).
 Consequently, during the training phase, the GNN model naturally learn correct patterns associated with the labeled class, thus ignoring the injected triggers during prediction.
 To address this problem, it is promising for attackers to explicitly guide the model’s inner prediction logic to emphasize the injected triggers when predicting the poisoned nodes.
 Though promising, the works on poisoning the inner logic of GNNs for clean-label backdoor attacks are rather limited.

 Therefore, in this paper, we study a novel and essential problem of poisoning the inner logic of GNN models for effective clean-label graph backdoor attacks.
 In essence, we face two technical challenges: \textit{Firstly}, how to obtain triggers capable of poisoning the inner prediction logic of target GNN models. \textit{Secondly}, the budget for the number of triggers injected is generally limited, so how to fully leverage the budget of poisoned nodes for effective inner prediction logic poisoning.
 In an attempt to address these challenges, we propose a novel Clean-Label {G}raph \underline{B}ackdoor \underline{A}ttack by Inner \underline{Logic} Poisoning ({\method}). \method employs a logic-poisoning trigger generator, guided by a novel prediction logic poisoning loss.
 To better utilize the budget of poisoned nodes, {\method} further employs a poisoned node selection module for logic poisoning.
-We summarize our contributions as follows: \begin{itemize}[leftmargin=*, itemsep=3pt, parsep=3pt, topsep=3pt] \item We study a novel problem of poisoning the inner prediction logic of target models for clean-label graph backdoor attacks; \item We introduce an innovative framework, \method, which is capable of optimizing the poisoned node set and generating logic-poisoning triggers for effective clean-label backdoor attacks; \item We conduct comprehensive experiments for diverse target GNN models across a wide range of real-world graph datasets.
+We summarize our contributions as follows:

+\begin{itemize}[leftmargin=*,itemsep=2pt,topsep=3pt,parsep=0pt,partopsep=0pt] \item We study a novel problem of poisoning the inner prediction logic of target models for clean-label graph backdoor attacks; \item We introduce an innovative framework, \method, which is capable of optimizing the poisoned node set and generating logic-poisoning triggers for effective clean-label backdoor attacks; \item We conduct comprehensive experiments for diverse target GNN models across a wide range of real-world graph datasets.
 Consistent results unequivocally demonstrate the superiority of \method over state-of-the-art backdoor attacks.
 This substantiates the significant improvement in the effectiveness of clean-label graph backdoor attacks, achieved through the novel inner prediction logic poisoning strategy we present. \end{itemize}